 3. Try Self Hypnosis

 How can this natural tool help you?
 Well it is a simple and easy way to connect with the power of your mind to heal yourself or change your behaviour and emotions when you encounter challenges in your life.
 It is a way to overcome fears, relax and is very similar to meditation as explained above.
-I have written this page all about self hypnosis, which will introduce you to its benefits and also offers you the opportunity to download some amazing audios which can boost your self confidence, increase your self esteem and will open up a new world of positive change and hope for you.
+I have written this page all about self hypnosis, which will introduce you to its benefits some of which include boosting your self confidence, increasing your self esteem and the opportunity open up a new world of positive change and hope for you.
 So if you haven’t used self hypnosis give it a try today!

 4. Taking Responsibility